juntagrico/juntagrico/docs/reference/permissions.rst

 Person can use the "general" email address specified in the setting :ref:`CONTACTS <reference-settings-contacts>` as sender in the mail form.

 Search Hints:
-    * German: Benutzer kann allgemeine E-Mail-Adresse verwenden
+    * German: Kann allgemeine E-Mail-Adresse verwenden

 juntagrico.can_use_for_members_email
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Person can use the "for_member" email address specified in the setting :ref:`CONTACTS <reference-settings-contacts>` as sender in the mail form.

 Search Hints:
-    * German: Benutzer kann E-Mail-Adresse "for_members" verwenden
+    * German: Kann E-Mail-Adresse "for_members" verwenden

 juntagrico.can_use_for_subscriptions_email
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Person can use the "for_subscriptions" email address specified in the setting :ref:`CONTACTS <reference-settings-contacts>` as sender in the mail form.

 Search Hints:
-    * German: Benutzer kann E-Mail-Adresse "for_subscription" verwenden
+    * German: Kann E-Mail-Adresse "for_subscription" verwenden

 juntagrico.can_use_for_shares_email
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Person can use the "for_shares" email address specified in the setting :ref:`CONTACTS <reference-settings-contacts>` as sender in the mail form.

 Search Hints:
-    * German: Benutzer kann E-Mail-Adresse "for_shares" verwenden
+    * German: Kann E-Mail-Adresse "for_shares" verwenden

 juntagrico.can_use_technical_email
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Person can use the "technical" email address specified in the setting :ref:`CONTACTS <reference-settings-contacts>` as sender in the mail form.

 Search Hints:
-    * German: Benutzer kann technische E-Mail-Adresse verwenden
+    * German: Kann technische E-Mail-Adresse verwenden

 juntagrico.can_email_attachments
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^